BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 particleSystem.addSizeGradient(0, 0.5);
 ```

 The first parameter defines the gradient (0 means at the particle birth and 1 means at particle death).
-The second parameter is the factor to apply to particle initial size.
-In this case the particle will born with half of the initial size (which is computed from minScale and maxScale).
+The second parameter is the size.
+In this case the particle will be born with size 0.5 and will end its life with size 3.
 It is recommended to at least define a gradient for 0 and 1:

 ```